Towards Robust Neural Networks via Orthogonal Diversity: Introduction

-The contributions of this work are summarized below: \begin{itemize} \item We propose an adversarial defense from a novel perspective of \textit{augmenting the model} to increase the adaptiveness to diverse inputs, which is essentially different from data-augmented defenses. \item To achieve such adaptiveness, we embed multiple paths into the network and require that these paths should be \textit{mutually-orthogonal} for diversity inside the network.
-An associated margin-maximization loss is further designed to collaborate with the orthogonality constraint for more effective diversity. \item Extensive empirical results against white-box and black-box attacks on various network architectures and datasets indicate the superior robustness of DIO. \fk{Adaptive attacks and ablation studies further investigate the properties and indispensable significance of the diversity via network augmentation.} \end{itemize}
+The contributions of this work are summarized below: \begin{itemize} \item We propose an adversarial defense from a novel perspective of \textit{augmenting the model} to increase the adaptiveness to diverse inputs, which is essentially different from data-augmented defenses. \item To achieve such adaptiveness, we embed multiple paths into the network and require these paths to be \textit{mutually-orthogonal} for diversity inside the network.
+An associated margin-maximization loss is further designed to collaborate with the orthogonality constraint for more effective diversity. \item Extensive empirical results against white-box and black-box attacks on various network structures and data sets indicate the superior robustness of DIO.
+Adaptive attacks and ablation studies further investigate the properties and indispensable significance of the diversity via model augmentation. \end{itemize}

+The rest of this paper is organized as follows.
+Sec.\ref{sec:related-work} outlines related works on the adversarial attack and defense.
+Sec.\ref{sec:dio} describes details of the proposed DIO defense, including its framework, optimization, training and inference.
+Sec.\ref{sec:exp} shows the comprehensive empirical results.
+Concluding remarks and discussions are presented in Sec.\ref{sec:conclusion}.